 Yahweh or Yahveh.
-What is important is to understand the meaning of the Name of God and His relationship to humankind, you and me.
+What is essential is to understand the meaning of the Name of God and His relationship to humankind, you and me.

-Yahweh or Yahveh is used to describe God throughout Genesis 2 whereas Elohim alone is mentioned in Genesis 1.
+Yahweh or Yahveh is used to describe God throughout Genesis 2, whereas Genesis 1 only mentions Elohim.
 Who is this Yahweh?
 What does this striking change signify?
 God is the central figure of the narrative.
 If we can’t understand Him and His purpose, how can we proceed?

 (Origin of Humankind, chapter 2.6)

 In Genesis 2, the Bible takes this culmination of God creating, humans, and His relationship with them and highlights some of the important details.
 These elements are the basis for the comprehension of the rest of what God is both accomplishing with humankind and on Earth at this present time.

-The Explanation makes reference to none of them.
+The Explanation refers to none of them.
 This work is not based on any translation of these chapters.
 It does use the King James Version and brings you comprehension in English.
-However, The Explanation is based on the original Biblical Hebrew is the foundation for The Explanation; this includes some cultural practices of the time of the authorship.
+However, the original Biblical Hebrew is the foundation for The Explanation; this includes some cultural practices of the time of the authorship.
 However, Genesis 1-3 and the rest of the Bible are not epoch specific.
-It is the story of humankind from its inception (Genesis 1-3) all the way through to the end of humankind (Revelation 22).
-Yes, there is a final chapter to humankind, but that’s far from being the end of the book.
+It is the story of humankind from its inception (Genesis 1-3) through to the end of humankind (Revelation 22).
+Yes, there is a final chapter to humanity, but that’s far from being the end of the book.
 That said, let’s not get ahead of the story.

 Genesis 2 is one of the most revealing chapters in the Bible.
-Let me say clearly that without the fundamental comprehension of this chapter you cannot understand the basics.
-As I will point out in How Humankind Reasons (chapter 14 in Audit of the Universe, in writing now) scholars in all fields of learning, including anthropology and psychology, be they scientists, theologians or philosophers are in hot debate and total disagreement about what constitutes a human being and how they function.
+Let me say clearly that without the fundamental comprehension of this chapter, you cannot understand the basics.
+As I point out in How Humankind Reasons (Audit of the Universe, chapter 14), scholars in all fields of learning, including anthropology and psychology, be they scientists, theologians, or philosophers are in hot debate and total disagreement about what constitutes a human being and how they function.